spinalcord/SquareRouting/README.md

       ->filter([ExampleFilter::class]); // Apply the ExampleFilter to this route
 ```

-After that a filter will executed before and after the specific get method.
+After that, a filter will be executed before and after the specific get method.

 ```php
 // backend/Controllers/ExampleController.php